ananikolic28/ananikolic28/README.md

 I am currently working on expanding my graphic design portfolio.
 I'm actively expanding my knowledge in C# and .NET, with a focus on building robust, scalable applications.
 I'm focused on upgrading my Python skills for data analysis, data manipulation, and machine learning.

-🛠️ Tech Stack:
-Languages: Java, C#, R, HTML, JavaScript, Python
+🛠️ Tech Stack: Java, C#, R, HTML, JavaScript, Python

-Libraries & Frameworks: React, Node.js

-Tools: Git, VS Code, Visual Studio

 🔭 Goals:
 My primary goal is to expand my portfolio by building more real-world projects.